Cold9091/Doce-Leveza/replit.md

-# Metamorfose Vital Landing Page
+# DOCE LEVEZA Landing Page

 ## Overview

-This is a landing page for "Metamorfose Vital," a health and wellness program focused on weight loss and nutrition.
+This is a landing page for "DOCE LEVEZA," a health and wellness program focused on weight loss and nutrition.
 The application is designed to capture leads through call-to-action buttons and showcase the program's features, benefits, and transformation results.
 The landing page follows a pixel-perfect design approach based on reference materials, featuring sections for hero content, target audience transformation photos, program pillars, course modules, and bonuses.

 ## User Preferences